 Sleeping on roadsides and befriended by strangers, Harold discovers what he has been missing in life.
 The book reflects on the little things.
 The sunsets, the stars in the sky, and just eating at a cafe amount to big moments in the story.
 The writer does rely on misdirection in the book.
-Unlike a movie, it’s difficult for a book to pull a twist off on its reader.
-Few do it well and here it amounts to a heart wrenching moment.
+Unlike a movie, it’s difficult for a book to pull a twist on its reader.
+Few writers accomplish the task and here it amounts to a heart-wrenching moment.
 In the end, you realize how an old man lost his way in life but somehow found his way back again.
 I have a list of my ten favorite books that I update from time to time.
 I’m sure I’ve read better books than the Unlikely Pilgrimage of Harold Fry.
 But I haven’t read one like this in a long time.
 Read this book.
-It will stay with you for a long time.
+And prepare for the message to linger.